Pediatric Residency Program, Florida

 The Nemours Children’s Hospital, Florida Residency Program is training you to help create the healthiest generation of children.
 The current generation of children are extremely diverse, and we are intentional for our residency program to reflect that diversity.
 We have a comprehensive view of diversity – race, religion, ethnicity, native language, ability status, sexual orientation, gender, socioeconomic status — and so much more.

 We believe that each person’s unique identity and story weaves a connection to our patients that is highly impactful in optimizing their health.
-Diversity however is not enough so as at Nemours we DRIVE (Diversity, anti-Racism, Inclusion, Value & Equity) towards understanding how social determinants of health impact our children and the communities we live in.
+At Nemours, Inclusion, Diversity,Equity & Alignment (IDEA) is leading organizational transformation and alignment to support our vision to go well beyond medicine, including how social determinants of health impact our children and the communities we live in.

 While a resident at Nemours you will see how this works at the bedside, in formal didactics, through research.
-You will also have a core lecture series specifically focused on DRIVE topics to teach you how to augment these concepts into your practice.
+You will also have a core lecture series specifically focused on diversity, equity and inclusion topics to teach you how to augment these concepts into your practice.

 Residency is long with many hours spent at the hospital.
 We want you to BELONG while you are here.
 Belonging means that you can show up to work as your authentic self, not having to cover or code-switch aspects of your identity in order to be accepted.
 We have a GME Diversity Equity and Inclusion committee that is comprised of peer selected trainees from each part of GME.
 This committee helps the social committee celebrate holidays that are important to our residents & fellows, partners with our community service committee to build the pipeline of health professionals coming from groups underrepresented in medicine and serves as a forum to address concerns that come up that impact any resident or fellow’s ability to belong.
 If you have additional questions about Diversity, Equity & Inclusion within our residency program please feel free to reach out to NCHGMEDDiversity@nemours.org.